ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Domain-driven design (DDD) is an approach to software development that focuses on understanding and modeling the problem domain in order to design better software solutions.

-Thee core concepts of DDD include:
+The core concepts of DDD include:

  **Domain model:** A representation of business concepts as objects in your technical system;